 The current sanctuary was built in 1926.
 In 1941 an Education Building was added, the sanctuary reworked and an organ installed.
 Then again in 1955, an additional education wing was built, joining the buildings together and creating a fellowship hall.
 Once again in 1980, the church added to its facilities as a gymnasium was erected, now called the Gus Prill Christian Ministries Building.

 From its inception, Second Presbyterian has reached out to those in need with many mission programs.
 Starting with the needs of the Mill Community itself, it then expanded during the Great Depression.
-Whether it was dresses made from donated cloth or a soup kitchen for hungry school children during the 30's, Second Pres reached out.
 During the War years it housed a USO.
 It provided a place for worship and fellowship for students at Wofford and Converse.
-In the early 80's we started a Soup Kitchen and an emergency shelter for homeless women and children.
-Today the Soup Kitchen feeds 400 people a day and the shelter, Called The Haven, cares for entire families by helping them bridge the gap back to their own home.
+In the early 80's it started a Soup Kitchen and an emergency shelter for homeless women and children.
+Today the Soup Kitchen continues to feed hundreds of people each day and the shelter, The Haven, cares for entire families by helping them bridge the gap back to their own home.

 Second Presbyterian's history, from its humble beginnings as a ˜mill church' to the present day congregation that stretches out to every section of the city and county, continues to reach out in worship, service and missions.
 Like all long standing churches, the congregation today stands on the shoulders of the men and women of solid faith in God and great courage.